ahsaniqbal-projects/triage-desk/README.md

 Triage Desk is a lightweight AI tool that classifies customer support tickets automatically, categorising them, assigning priority, detecting customer sentiment, and suggesting the next action.
 It supports both single ticket analysis and bulk CSV uploads, and groups similar tickets together to make review and analysis easier.

 It was built as a portfolio project to develop practical experience with LLM API integration, prompt engineering and public deployment.
-As I have a background in customer support and operations, I utilised my own experiences to determine the kind of solution I would want in a real support at scale and recruiting operations environment.
+I have a background in customer support and operations, so I built this with the idea that it should be something I would find helpful to use in that environment.

 ---